 4. Coherent knowledge is recalled whole

 We think in shapes because our brains are built of pathways.
-Shape-First stores what the brain already knows how to retrieve.
+Shape-first stores what the brain already knows how to retrieve.

 Semantic retrieval drifts.
 Vector similarity erases sequence.
 Fragments reassemble into hallucinations.
 These are not edge cases—they are fundamental limitations of architectures that prioritize content over structure.